rasidatyekeen/rasidatyekeen.github.io/README.md

 # Project 1
 **Title:** [Product Performance Dashboard](https://github.com/rasidatyekeen/rasidatyekeen.github.io/blob/main/Product%20Performance%20Dashboard.xlsx)

-**Tools Used:** Microsoft Excel (Pivot Chart, Pivot tables, Power Query, Conditional formating, filters, slicers, timelines)
+**Tools Used:** Microsoft Excel (Pivot Chart, Pivot tables, Conditional formating, filters, slicers, timelines)

 **Project Description:** This project involved analysing product data of cookies company to identify trends and patterns in sales performance for 2020.
 It is designed to provide a comprehensive overview of key performance metrics.
 This dashboard allows stakeholders to easily monitor and analyze the company's performance across different regions, products, and time periods.
 The dashboard includes the following features: